 With more than 60 years of experience, Church World Service provides free, online training to people who care about their communities and want to see everyone recover from disaster.

-The "Children in Disaster” webinar August 12 offered ways to support this important work with our most vulnerable and also resilient little ones.
+This webinar offered ways to support this important work with our most vulnerable and also resilient little ones.
 Presenters included Kathleen Fry-Miller, Associate Director of Children's Disaster Services (CDS) of the Church of the Brethren, which in partnership with others has been caring for children following disasters since 1980, and Cari Logan, National Program Manager for Camp Noah.
 Camp Noah is a week-long Vacation Bible School-type experience for children who have been affected by a disaster.
 The curriculum of the day camp was designed to help children experience God's love and recover from traumatic events.

 Disaster and Children: Stages of Development